Dates: Friday 1st - Monday 4th November

-The Tasmanian Craft Fair is spread across 8 venues and 5 galleries throughout the picturesque town of Deloraine.
-Free shuttle buses depart each venue regularly, or the venues are a short walk from each other if you’re after a healthy stroll.
+The Tasmanian Craft Fair is spread across 8 venues and 6 galleries throughout the picturesque town of Deloraine.
+Free shuttle buses depart each venue regularly, or the venues are a short walk from each other if you feel like a healthy stroll.

 Take A Break: The Australian Breastfeeding Association will again provide a relaxing haven for families at Venue 5 (Community Complex) and Venue 7 (in the Showgrounds Secretary’s office).

 After the Craft Fair

-Enjoy a stroll around Deloraine - there are street sculptures in the main street and more along the river bank.
-Do the circuit walk of the river - and possibly spot a platypus in the river around dawn or dusk.
+Enjoy a walk around Deloraine - there are street sculptures in the main street and more along the river bank.
+Do the circuit walk of the river - and possibly spot a platypus around dawn or dusk.

-Visit Yarns and the excellent museum at the Information Centre or visit one of the cafes for coffee and cake.
+Visit Yarns and the excellent museum at the Western Tiers Information Centre or visit one of the cafes for coffee and cake.